lsdroubay/C/softwaremanual/NormalLeastSquare.md

   double b[Row] = { 4, -2, 5, -2, 1 };
 ```

-Initialize pointers to pass L and U to the function
+Initialize pointers to pass matrix to the function

 ```c_cpp
   double **a;